grafana/alloy/docs/sources/tutorials/get-started.md

 `loki.process` is a component that allows you to transform, filter, parse, and enrich log data.
 Within this component, you can define one or more processing stages to specify how you would like to process log entries before they're stored or forwarded.

-In this example, you create a `loki.process` component named `filter_logs`.
+In this example, you create a `loki.process` component named `filter_logs` and use the `stage.drop` block to drop log entries based on specified criteria.
 This component receives scraped log entries from the `log_scrape` component you created in the previous step.
-There are many ways to [transform, filter, parse, and enrich log data][parse].
-In this example, you use the `stage.drop` block to drop log entries based on specified criteria.

 1. You set the `source` parameter equal to an empty string.
    This tells {{< param "PRODUCT_NAME" >}} to scrape logs from the default `log_scrape` component.